 - Season and serve.
 Always taste for seasoning and adjust with more salt and pepper until the flavor pops.

-- Steam the cauliflower florets until very soft – you should be able to easily mash a floret with the tines of a fork.
+- Steam the cauliflower until very soft – you should be able to easily mash a floret with the tines of a fork.

 - Do not skip drying.
 I cannot stress this enough.
 If you want to go the extra mile, empty the bag into a mesh sieve after steaming and then use paper towels to gently blot on your baking sheet.